 To understand anything in this third film, casual viewers are obligated to watch The Girl Who Played with Fire, which sets up every narrative cord carried over here.
 As a result, the concluding episode fails as a standalone film, unlike the first film, The Girl with the Dragon Tattoo.
 To avoid forgetting any important details, viewers are encouraged to watch the latter two films back-to-back.
 Much of the two-and-a-half hour runtime of this entry involves exposition: it connects the dots made in the previous two films and exposes details of the conspiracy, but with very little character development to speak of.
 Being familiar with these characters beforehand is a necessity, as the filmmakers rush to include as many details as possible from Larsson’s novel.

 Structurally, this sequel avoids the most dynamic element of Larsson’s trilogy: the relationship between Lisbeth and her suitor from Millennium magazine, investigative reporter extraordinaire Mikael Blomkvist (Michael Nyqvist).
-When the film opens, we find Lisbeth recovering from nearly fatal head injuries incurred from her grotesque Russian spy father and her blond thug half-brother.
+When the film opens, we find Lisbeth recovering from nearly fatal head injuries incurred by her grotesque Russian spy father and her blond thug half-brother.
 She remains isolated for most of the film in a hospital room or prison cell, looking out from the inside as undisclosed parties attempt to secure her fate.
 Separated throughout the picture, Lisbeth and Blomkvist share only one or two scenes together, and those are momentary, with few lines of dialogue exchanged between them.
 Otherwise, all of their communication is handled via emails and go-betweens, which keeps the audience distanced from the surging romantic tension between the two.

 In attempting a larger-scale story to close out the trilogy, the film fails to build much tension.
 Conspirators make threats to Blomkvist and his staff.
 There’s a half-hearted attempt on Blomkvist’s life.
 Lisbeth’s gigantic half-brother watches from afar, waiting to strike.
 And investigations of investigations lead up to Lisbeth’s trial for murder, the centerpiece of the story.
 In tidying up the events from the previous two films, screenwriters Jonas Frykberg and Ulf Ryberg forget a few details.
 From The Girl Who Played with Fire, the murders of a freelance writer and his girlfriend for which Lisbeth was framed are never mentioned in court, which would seem to be a crucial detail.
 Nor do we see her exonerated for the murder of the rapist lawyer, although the footage of her rape plays a vital role.
 That such plot details are simply skipped over renders the middle film (and also the weakest) in the trilogy almost pointless, yet it must be endured for anything in the finale to be understood.
 But by the time the bad guys receive their comeuppance in open court, resulting in the protagonist’s acquittal, missing details hardly matter, sloppy storytelling or not.